Edict of July: Legislative background

-During the reign of Henry II of France, several attempts were made to clamp down on Protestantism, which had been growing in France whilst Henry was distracted by the Habsburg–Valois Wars.
+During the reign of Henry II, several attempts were made to suppress Protestantism, which had been growing in France whilst Henry was distracted by the Habsburg–Valois Wars.
 This manifested in the Edicts of Chateaubriand, Ecouen and Compiègne.
 The substance of these being to push France on a more Spanish approach to heresy, with the re-establishment of the Chambre Ardente and the sending out of special commissioners to tackle heresy cases.
 This program of repression was cut short with Henry's sudden early death during a joust in 1559.
-Whilst a similar policy was attempted under his sickly son Francis II this was abandoned by 1560, with the Edict of Amboise (1560) pardoning those convicted of heresy offenses, provided they returned to good Catholic lives and the Edict of Romorantin in May, which moved heresy cases to ecclesiastical courts, which couldn't give death penalties.
+Whilst a similar policy was attempted under his sickly son François II this was abandoned by 1560, with the Edict of Amboise (1560) pardoning those convicted of heresy offenses, provided they returned to good Catholic lives and the Edict of Romorantin in May, which moved heresy cases to ecclesiastical courts, which couldn't give death penalties.

-When Francis in turn died in December 1560 this program of liberalising was accelerated, as Catherine de' Medici, Gaspard II de Coligny and Michel de l'Hôpital took the reins of government for the young Charles IX.
-In the Edict of 19 April Hopital outlawed the use of hostile religious epithets such as 'Papiste' and 'Huguenot.'
+When François in turn died in December 1560 this program of liberalising was accelerated, as Catherine de' Medici, Gaspard II de Coligny and Michel de l'Hôpital took the reins of government for the young Charles IX.
+In the Edict of 19 April L'Hôpital outlawed the use of hostile religious epithets such as 'Papiste' and 'Huguenot.'
 He also limited the rights of investigators to search private property.
-Heretics in exile would be allowed to return if they lived as good Catholics or sell their property whilst in exile.
+Heretics in exile would be allowed to return if they lived as obedient Catholics, or to sell their property should they remain out of the country.
 The Parlement of Paris reacted incredulously to this law, attacking it first on procedural grounds, given it had been sent to the Bailli and Senechaussee courts, before moving onto substantive critiques, accusing the King of approving diversity of religion, acting contrary to previous edicts, and funding the enemies of France through allowing exiles to sell their property.
 The court remonstrated the King to this effect.

-On June 11 the crown received a petition from Huguenots unsatisfied with this Edict of 19 April, asking for temples to worship in.
+On June 11 the crown received a petition from Huguenots unsatisfied with the Edict of 19 April, asking for temples in which to worship.
 The petition stated that the libellous rumours about what Huguenots got up to in their secret services would dissipate if they could worship in public temples.
 At the same time the Parlement and the ultra grandees pressured for a retreat from the April 19 Edict.
 Catherine decided to host a pourparler to address this petition and policy more broadly.